znoxx/tbng/README.md

 ## EN
 TorBOX Next Generation (TBNG) — is a set of scripts, which allows fast and almost effortless creation of [TOR](https://torproject.org) and [I2P](https://geti2p.com) Access Point (wireless and wired).

-TBNG is a sequel of [Orange TorBOX](https://github.com/znoxx/torbox) project, but now it can be run not only on limited set of Orange Pi devices, but on virtually any Linux, driven by _SystemD_, having _Network Manager_ and _Python3_.
+TBNG is a sequel of [Orange TorBOX](https://github.com/znoxx/torbox) project.

+But it can be run not only on limited set of Orange Pi/Raspberry Pi devices, but on virtually any Linux.

+Basic requirements are _SystemD_, _Network Manager_ and _Python3_.
 Full list of system requiremets is described in project documentation.

 ### Quick start